35 Money-Saving Handy Hints Using Everyday Items

 Ok, so maybe this isn’t the most practical way to add light to your home in the case of an emergency.
 But it will work in a pinch and it’s a fun science experiment or party trick!

 Check out these other 32 handy hints for frugal homeowners.

 How to Make Your Own Ice Pack

 Ice packs are a great way to keep your lunch cool, but they’re a bit expensive if you’re in the habit of losing them.
-This DIY ice pack hack is reusable, so it is good for the a home cook and the environment.
+This DIY ice pack hack is reusable, so it is good for the environment.

 Check out these 12 clever kitchen hacks you’ve never thought of before.

 Furniture gets beat up over time, but you don’t have to live with the unsightly scratches.
 In fact, you can remove years of damage with a simple snack food: walnuts.
 Simply rub a walnut over a scratch in wood several times.
 Then, with your fingers rub the scratched area.
 This will help the wood absorb the oil from the nut.
 Lastly, use a soft cloth to buff the area.
 Now the scratch is sealed and gone!